pagopa/selfcare-institution/scripts/delegation-add-dates/README.md

 ## Steps

 1. Connects to the MongoDB database. (local, dev, uat, prod)
-2. Set MONGO_HOST environment variable
+2. Export the `MONGO_HOST` environment variable with the connection string of the target mongo database
-3. Run `pyhton delegation_add_createdAt.py` in selfcare-institution/scripts/delegation-add-createdAt
+3. Run `python delegation_add_createdAt.py` in selfcare-institution/scripts/delegation-add-createdAt
-4. Run `pyhton check_valid_dates.py` in selfcare-institution/scripts/delegation-add-createdAt
+4. Run `python check_valid_dates.py` in selfcare-institution/scripts/delegation-add-createdAt